Code files of C++ nodes¶

 invokeNodeMethod

-PVariable invokeNodeMethod(const std::string &nodeId, const std::string &methodName, const PArray &parameters, bool wait)
+PVariable invokeNodeMethod(const std::string &nodeId, const std::string &methodName, const PArray ¶meters, bool wait)

 output